Jockey Full of Bourbon

 changed to:

-I'm on the lawn in someone else's life I can easily imagine why the last line might create problems with their usual audience (in LA shows—outside of bars—it was overwhelmingly teenage frummie girls).
-I'm a little perplexed about the first two mods: Why does Edna need a sex-change?
+I can easily imagine why the third line might create problems with their usual audience (in LA shows—outside of bars—it was overwhelmingly teenage frummie girls).
+I'm a little perplexed about the other three mods: Why does Edna need a sex-change?
+What is a "Hong Kong head"?
 And why no drunks allowed?
 Frum Yidn drink plenty on Purim, and the song is still listed as "Jockey Full of Bourbon".
 Nu?

 Anyway, here's a shout out to Yehudah Solomon et al – Give us the lowdown!
 And when you finish with that, give us a nigun.
+Thanks also to Daniel Baum, who pointed out the last change in the list to me only last week (Feb 2013).

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~